-Project Component/s Sensitive environmental areas adjacent to the development sites.
+Project Component/s Drainage line and no-go areas.
 Potential Impact Alien/invasive plant species are allowed to spread into natural/indigenous vegetation areas.
-Activities/Risk Sources Activities associated with vegetation clearing.
-Mitigation: Target/Objective To protect and mitigate impacts on the environment.
-Eradicating and preventing the spread of weeds / alien invasive species.
+Activities/Risk Sources Drainage line crossing Mitigation: To protect and mitigate impacts on the environment.
+Eradicating and Target/Objective preventing the spread of weeds / alien invasive species.

-Mitigation: Action/Control Responsibility Timeframe A contractor appointed by the developer and engineer shall be tasked to ensure that all weeds and alien/invasive species are removed as instructed and approved by the ECO.
+Mitigation: Action/Control Responsibility Timeframe A contractor appointed by the developer and engineer Contractor Construction shall be tasked to ensure that all weeds and alien/invasive phase species are removed as instructed and approved by the ECO.
 No on-site burying, dumping or stockpiling of any weeds and aliens or invasive species shall occur.
 Such should be removed from the site to a suitable dumping site from which seed cannot escape.
-Contractor Construction phase According to Conservation of Agricultural Resources Act, (Act 43 of 1983), Regulation 15E methods of controlling weeds and alien plants are as follow: Uprooting; felling; cutting or burning Treatment with a weed killer that is registered for use in connection with such plants in accordance with the directions for the use of such Biological control carried out in accordance with the stipulations of the Agricultural Pests Act,(Act no 36 of 1983) Combination of one or more methods mentioned above, and any action taken to control alien plants shall be executed with caution and in a manner that will cause least possible damage to the environment.
-Developer / Contractor Construction and operational phase
+According to Conservation of Agricultural Resources Act, Developer / Construction and (Act 43 of 1983), Regulation 15E methods of controlling Contractor operational phase weeds and alien plants are as follow: Uprooting; felling; cutting or burning Treatment with a weed killer that is registered for use in connection with such plants in accordance with the directions for the use of such Biological control carried out in accordance with the stipulations of the Agricultural Pests Act,(Act no 36 of 1983) Combination of one or more methods mentioned above, and any action taken to control alien plants shall be executed with caution and in a manner that will cause least possible damage to the environment.